CON Undergraduate Program Handbook

 Montana State University and the MRJCON are fortunate to have generous donors.
 All students should consider applying for scholarships via MSU’s Cat $cholarship portal.
 The priority application deadline is February 1st for the following academic year.
 During the application, Cat $cholarships will automatically link students to all scholarships for which they are qualified, so there is no need for students to actively search for MSU or MRJCON Scholarships.

 We encourage all students applying for scholarships to complete their FAFSA, even if they are not planning to accept any financial aid.
 The FAFSA is reliable source of student need available when reviewing scholarship applicants.
 For students placed in the nursing program on one of our five campuses, there is a MRJCON Scholarship Committee member on each campus to answer any specific questions.
-Please see the Scholarship website for the most up to date information.
+Please see the College of Nursing's Scholarship website for the most up to date information.

 NOTE: Accepting a scholarship may affect a student’s financial aid.
 Please contact the Financial Aid Office at (406) 994-2845 for further information.